 - Use a Seatbelt for Every Trip – Seatbelt use reduces the risk of eye injuries in a car accident.4 The CDC reports that seatbelt use reduces serious injury and fatalities in a car accident by 50%, but still 1 in 7 adults do not buckle up.5 Make sure that everyone in the vehicle is using a seatbelt or a car seat/booster seat for younger passengers.
 Motorcyclists should wear a helmet to reduce the risk of brain injury and death in the case of an accident.

 - Reduce Speeding – Of fatal accidents in Colorado, 35 percent in 2017 were speeding related.6 Speeding puts you and other drivers at risk.
 The rise in fatal accidents can partially be linked to simply driving too fast.
 Remember to stay within the posted speed limits.
 It’s better to be late than in an accident.

 - Sober Driving – Driving under the influence increases your risk of a car accident or arrest.
 Roughly, 33% of U.S. car accident fatalities involve drunk drivers.6 Don’t forget that cannabis and some prescription medications count as impaired driving.

 - Adhere to Traffic Signals – The AAA Foundation reports that 28% of car accident fatalities that occur at a traffic signal are due to running a red light.
-It’s simple to reduce your risk.
+It’s simple to reduce your risk due to poor vision.
 Just stop.